TE-Academy/Reputation-Weighted-Voting/nft-information.md

 **Last Updated:** May 10, 2024

 ## Overview

-After the completion of the course, students will have the opportunity to earn a TokenEngineering Academy NFT based on:
+After the completion of the course, students will have the opportunity to earn a TokenEngineering Academy NFT based on points collected.
+Students will need a minimum of
-* ☑️**Criterion: In-Course Activities.**
+### 30 points collected
-Acquisition of at least 30 course points, awarded for completing tasks which demonstrate knowledge and skills through **activities supporting the overall learning environment**.
+awarded for completing tasks which demonstrate knowledge and skills through **activities supporting the overall learning environment**.

 ## How It Works